The state-sum invariants for virtual knots: Generalization of the Carter--Saito--Jelsovsky--Kamada--Langford theorem for virtual knots

-Consider a fixed finite quandle $G$, a fixed 2-cocycle $\phi$ of the quandle $G$ and a fixed automorphism of $G$.
-We will color the arcs of a given oriented virtual knot or link diagram by the elements of the quandle $G$ by rules as in Fig.4 and Fig.8, for each classical intersection we define the weight that is given by the 2-cocycle $\phi$ as in Fig.4 and for each virtual intersection we define the weight is equal 1 as in Fig.8.
-Colorings are close to those have been described in the article $[7]$.
+In this section we turn to the main result of our article.
+Consider a virtual knot (or a virtual link) with an oriented diagram $D.$ Then fix a finite quandle $G,$ its 2--cocycle $\phi$ and an automorphism $f$ of the quandle $G$. \begin{remark} Here as usual a quandle automorphism is a bijection $f: G \to G$ which preserves a quandle operation $\forall a, b \in G: f(a \ast b)=f(a)\ast f(b).$ \end{remark} Let us color the arcs of a diagram $D$ with the elements of the quandle $G$.
+We call the coloring possible, if it satisfies the rules demonstrated in Fig.\ref{fig:4} and Fig.\ref{fig:7}.
+For each classical intersection we define the weight that is obtained by the 2--cocycle $\phi$ as it is shown in Fig.\ref{fig:4}.
+Finally, for each virtual intersection we define the weight is equal to $1$ as it is shown in Fig.\ref{fig:7}. \begin{remark} The natural coloring rule for virtual diagrams, which we use in this paper, probably were firstly introduced in the work \cite{Af}. \end{remark}

-We describe how the coloring of a diagram changes under the first three virtual moves (Fig.9).
-By a simple search of possible orientations and using the virtual Kauffman trick, we have the following preposition:
+Now we describe how the coloring of a diagram changes under the first three virtual moves (see Fig.\ref{fig:8}).
+By simple brute force it is not difficult to consider all possible orientations and obtain the following proposition:

-\begin{preposition} The state-sum function $Z(D , \phi , f) = \sum\limits_{C} \prod \phi(x , y) ^\sigma$ is an invariant of a virtual knot or link with a given diagram $D$ under the classical Reidemeister moves and the first three virtual Reidemeister moves, when the product is taken over the all classical crossings of the given diagram, and the sum is taken over the set $C$ - all possible colorings, $\sigma = -1, 1 $ are selected as in the Fig.4. \end{preposition}
+\begin{proposition} Consider a virtual knot or a link with a diagram $D.$ Then the state--sum function $Z(D, \phi, f) = \sum\limits_{C} \prod \phi(x, y) ^\sigma$ is the invariant of this virtual knot (or link) under the classical Reidemeister moves and the first three virtual Reidemeister moves.
+Where the product is taken over all classical intersections of the given diagram $D$, and the sum is taken over the set of all possible colorings $C$, $\sigma = -1, 1$ is selected as shown in Fig.\ref{fig:4}. \end{proposition}

-Now we describe how the coloring of a diagram changes under the $\Omega_3 '$ move (Fig.10).
-By a simple search of possible orientations and using the virtual Kauffman trick, we obtain the following theorem:
+Now we present how the coloring of a virtual knot (or a link) diagram changes under the move $\Omega'_3 $ (see Fig.\ref{fig:9}) to obtain the following theorem:

 \begin{theorem}